St. Augustine and Ponte Vedra on a Budget

 Continue exploring nature at the Marineland Dolphin Adventure.
 Enjoy these amazing animals through hands on interactions and learn about dolphin anatomy, behavior and the challenges they face in the wild.
 The St. Augustine Aquarium offers an 80,000 gallon Snorkel Adventure, interactive shark and stingray lagoon, and other hands-on exhibits alongside views of marine life such as eels and seahorses.

 Looking for sweet treats?
-The Whetstone Chocolate Factory Tour offers free samples and a behind-the-scenes look at the factory crafting a variety of chocolate confections.
+The Whetstone Chocolates Tasting Tours offers free samples and a behind-the-scenes look at the factory crafting a variety of chocolate confections.

 Affordable Places to Stay